Why Executives Don’t Need Executive Health

-In contrast, then, to a day or two of largely unnecessary testing in an Executive Health program, a far better strategy to ensure the long-term health of executives—or anyone else, for that matter—would be to connect them to a primary care doctor who not only has the time to discuss the pros and cons of screening tests, but who also has the time to address all their medical needs.
-This is where a new model of primary care called direct primary (DPC) care comes in.
+In contrast, then, to a day or two of largely unnecessary testing in an Executive Health Program, a far better strategy to ensure the long-term health of executives—or anyone else, for that matter—would be to connect them to a primary care doctor who not only has the time to discuss the pros and cons of screening tests, but who also has the time to address all their medical needs.
+This is where direct primary care (DPC) comes in.